Can homeowners disconnect a defaulter’s heat and electricity? The Supreme Court upheld the procedure

 We will check your articles of association of a condominium or housing cooperative or we will write them for you from scratch.

 We will always ensure that they comply with current legislation.
-The by-laws prepared by us are always tailored to the needs of the residents of the house.
+The statutes prepared by us are always tailored to the needs of the residents of the house.
 We can also set up a JVU or a turnkey housing cooperative for you.
 We will arrange everything quickly, flawlessly and at pre-determined prices.
 You can pay only after the service has been provided.

 The Regional Court took a similar view, holding that the sale and subsequent purchase of the flat was an abuse of rights.
 Both courts emphasised that the owner of the flat would only need to pay the debts in full and there would be no obstacle to reconnection and the provision of services thereafter.
 Thus, the disconnection was not gratuitous or arbitrary, but was instead a kind of defence against the homeowner’s arbitrary disregard of the law and obligations.